viccodev/Waydroid-Backup-Uninstaller-Temporary-files-script/README.md

 This script removes ALL Waydroid data and configuration...
 Consider this carefully.

-# This script was originally made for Fedora 42
+# This script was originally made for Fedora 42 Workstation Gnome.

 It may work on other distributions, but use it with caution.
 I'm not a developer, just a new student.